-- For Student Respondents, the Sanctioning Panel will be composed of two employees: One appointed by the Provost and Senior Vice President for Academic Affairs, and one appointed by the Vice President for Student Life. - For Faculty Respondents, the Committee on Professional Responsibility will serve as the Sanctioning Panel.
+- For Student Respondents, the Sanctioning Panel will be composed of two employees: One appointed by the Provost and Senior Vice President for Academic Affairs, and one appointed by the Vice President for Student Life and one student appointed by the Vice President for Student Affairs. - For Faculty Respondents, the Committee on Professional Responsibility will serve as the Sanctioning Panel.
 Under the Faculty Handbook, the Committee on Professional Responsibility is a subcommittee of the Committee on Tenure and Privileges Appeals Committee.
 It is appointed by the Provost after consulting with the Chair of the Committee on Tenure and Privileges Appeals and the President of the Faculty.
 It will include past Presidents of the Faculty, if available, and research, teaching, practitioner, or clinicaltrack faculty members. - For a Staff Respondent, the Sanctioning Officer is a delegate of the Senior Vice President of Human Resources.